 Needless to say, the atmosphere in the room instantly went from warm and comfortable to super creeped out and I felt the need to step up as big sister to lay their fears to rest.
 We went through the “you’re lying,” bit for a while, but once both parties were satisfied the other was telling the truth it was time to do some investigating.
 Grabbing a kitchen knife more for courage than for any real fear for my life, I volunteered to check out the box fort while they waited outside and kept an eye on me.

 I am a logical, reasonable person.
 I greet the supernatural and paranormal with, I think, a healthy degree of skepticism.
 I am open to the possibility of anything – ghosts, vampires, mermaids, whatever – but I will not believe it until I have solid scientific evidence proving its existence.
 At the time, in my mind, that had not been produced, which is why I had little trepidation in investigating the fort after that incident.
 If it happened to be an intruder, well, what could they do to me in a cramped little box fort with my sisters right there?
 Besides, someone had to do it.

-With these thoughts I entered the fort and found… nothing.
-No ghosties, ghoulies, homeless wanderers, and no one in the house, either.
-Somehow I managed to convince Taylor that she’d heard the loud TV downstairs mixed with Casey and I’s voices, and we all settled down to eat cookies and watch movies together, comfortably mollified.
+With these thoughts, I entered the fort and found… nothing.
+No ghosties, ghoulies, or homeless wanderers, and no one in the house, either.
+Somehow I managed to convince Taylor that she’d heard the loud TV downstairs mixed with me and Casey’s voices, and we all settled down to eat cookies and watch movies together, comfortably mollified.

 At around three in the morning I was woken, yet again, by some sort of commotion outside my room.
 Again I grabbed my knife and was alarmed by the noise, but mostly what I felt was anger and annoyance: I’d had enough of all the drama and wanted to put an end to it.